j-siderius/TinySpark/docs/chapter1/logic_gates.md

 Almost correct, however with the inputs $1,0$, the neuron wrongly outputs $0$, which should be $1$ (according to the logic table above).

-How can this behaviour be changed? <br> Change the weights!
+How can this behaviour be changed? <br> By changing the weights.

 Take a closer look at the calculation of the incorrect output.